 We encourage you to review our materials.
-If we are a good match for your interests, experiences, and goals, we would welcome your application 2020-2021 training year.
-Our application deadline is November 10, 2019 at 11:59 pm (central standard time).
+If we are a good match for your interests, experiences, and goals, we would welcome your application for the 2021-2022 training year.
+Our application deadline is November 2, 2020 at 7:59 am (central standard time).

 If you have any questions about our program or application process, please feel free to contact me at [email protected] or at 972-883-2575.
 We wish you the best during this exciting process.